SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 Manual processes are prone to errors.
 Infrastructure as a code solves this problem by making the configuration files the single source of truth.
 That way, we can be certain that the same configurations will be deployed repeatedly and without error.

-### Traceability with the help of version control system
+### Traceability with the help of a version control system

 We have full traceability of the changes made to each configuration because we can version IaC configuration files like any other source code file, which allows us to save time troubleshooting the problem.